Code-Institute-Submissions/houseplant-heroes/testing.md

   - Confirm that **
     Already have an account?
 Login ->** takes user to join page.

-**Join Page**
+**User Profile Page**

 - Hero Image Content

   - Confirm that username is inserted in to heading.
   - Confirmed on click that the chevron takes user's to their list.

 - User's Plants list

   - Confirmed that if user has no plants they will be shown a differed to message to if they do.
   - Confirm that users are only show plant posts that they have created.
   - Confirmed on click:
     - Add button takes user to add_plant page.

 - Cards
   - See Plant Cards in Plants Page above.

+**Add Plant Page**
+- Confirm that all requirements must be met before a post is added.

+- Confirm that all data is gathered correctly by checking MongoDB.

+**Edit Plant Page**
+- Confirm that all requirements must be met before a post is edited.

+- Confirmed on click:
+   - Cancel button returns the user back to the plant's profile without any change.
+   - Edit button submits form and returns user to plant_profile.

+- Confirm that all data is updated correctly by checking MongoDB.

 ### Bugs